Interactivity: Computing science

 The term "look and feel" is often used to refer to the specifics of a computer system's user interface.
 Using this metaphor, the "look" refers to its visual design, while the "feel" refers to its interactivity.
 Indirectly this can be regarded as an informal definition of interactivity.

 For a more detailed discussion of how interactivity has been conceptualized in the human-computer interaction literature, and how the phenomenology of the French philosopher Merleau-Ponty can shed light on the user experience, see (Svanaes 2000).

+An IBM study in the early 1980s found that productivity on a computer is highest when the graphical screen updates in one half second or faster; between one half second to three quarters of one second, productivity greatly decreases.
 In computer science, interactive refers to software which accepts and responds to input from people—for example, data or commands.
 Interactive software includes most popular programs, such as word processors or spreadsheet applications.
 By comparison, noninteractive programs operate without human contact; examples of these include compilers and batch processing applications.
 If the response is complex enough it is said that the system is conducting social interaction and some systems try to achieve this through the implementation of social interfaces.

 Creating interactivity

 Web interactivity refers to interactive features that are embedded on websites that offer an exchange of information either between communication technology and users or between users using technology.
 This type of interactivity evolves with new developments of website interfaces.
 Some interactive features include hyperlinks, feedback, and multimedia displays.
 Wikipedia is also an example of web interactivity because it is written in a collaborative way.
 Interactivity in new media distinguishes itself from old media by implementing participation from users rather than passive consumption.

 Web page authors can integrate JavaScript coding to create interactive web pages.
 Sliders, date pickers, drag and dropping are just some of the many enhancements that can be provided.

 Various authoring tools are available for creating various kinds of interactivities.
-Some common platforms for creating interactivities include Adobe Flash and Microsoft Silverlight.
-Notable authoring tools for creating interactivities include Harbinger's Elicitus.
+Some common platforms for creating interactivities include Adobe XD, Figma and Sketch (software).

 eLearning makes use of a concept called an interaction model.
 Using an interaction model, any person can create interactivities in a very short period of time.
 Some of the interaction models presented with authoring tools fall under various categories like games, puzzles, simulation tools, presentation tools, etc., which can be completely customized.